 Case 1: On the new update you might occur problems on PRAM memory and information that should be not updated successfully after update/Restore from old OS X. Some of the time PRAM memory use an external battery, so it might be not working and out of date battery cant able supply power, in this case, you have to replace it.

-Case 2: in case of security purpose, are you using WEP encryption method, that means you can’t use 802.11b, Because Apple’s Airport standard hooked up with Wifi or Ethernet, Verify that Extreme card should be compatible with 802.11g and WPA2.
+Case 2: in case of security purposes, are you using the WEP encryption method, that means you can’t use 802.11b, Because Apple’s Airport standard hooked up with Wifi or Ethernet, Verify that the Extreme card should be compatible with 802.11g and WPA2.

 Case 3: iCloud might be crashed and turn off in this case you have to resolve it.

-Case 5: Verify that if your devices running through Wifi Router and not be updated with the latest firmware cause giving error and WiFi not working on Mac OS X.
+Case 5: Verify that if your devices running through Wifi Router and not being updated with the latest firmware cause giving error and WiFi not working on Mac OS X.

 Case 6: Distance Between your router and Mac device should not be closer than 1 meter and not longer than 50 meters.